theo-dep/Erased/README.md

 # Erased
 Erased is your constexpr friendly type erasure wrapper type.
-It is meant to be a fast and easy to use C++ type-erasure implementation.
+It is meant to be a fast and easy-to-use C++ type-erasure implementation.

-It is heavily inspired from [AnyAny](https://github.com/kelbon/AnyAny).
+It is heavily inspired by [AnyAny](https://github.com/kelbon/AnyAny).

+The tested compilers are:
+1. MSVC (19.32 and above)
+2. Clang (19.1 and above)
+3. GCC (14.1 and above)

 ## Basics
 Here are the currently supported features